VIVA Germany: Logos

-Note that from 1 December 2018 to 31 December 2018 all logo designs of Viva were shown by changing every two minutes, as a tribute to Viva due to its shut down.
+Note that from 1 December 2018 to 31 December 2018, each VIVA logo design was displayed, cycling every two minutes, as a tribute to VIVA due to its shutdown.

 VIVA in other countries

-Viacom also operated VIVA channels in Austria (VIVA Austria), Hungary (VIVA Hungary), Poland (VIVA Polska), The United Kingdom and Ireland (Viva UK and Ireland) and Switzerland (VIVA Switzerland).
+Viacom also operated VIVA channels in Austria (VIVA Austria), Hungary (VIVA Hungary), Poland (VIVA Polska), the United Kingdom and Ireland (Viva UK and Ireland) and Switzerland (VIVA Switzerland).
+All of these channels are now defunct as well and have since been replaced with Comedy Central- or MTV-branded channels.